syncfusion-content/wpf-docs/wpf/Maps/Map-Points.md

 ![Map Points and popup image in WPF SfMap](Map-Points_images/Map_Points_Popup_image.png)

-## Convert geo-coordinate point for ShapeFileLayer and ImageryLayer
+## Convert Geo-coordinate point for ShapeFileLayer and ImageryLayer

-We can Convert a geo-coordinate point to a screen point and  screen point to geo-coordinate using `GeopointToViewPoint` method and `GetLatLonFromPoint`.
+We can Convert a Geo-coordinate point to a screen point and  screen point to Geo-coordinate using `GeopointToViewPoint` method and `GetLatLonFromPoint`.

 {% tabs %}